1. To validate existing assumptions of usability issues in our product.

 Still, there are several things I wish I could do better next time.
 When I chose the dataset and design scenarios, I just chose one that was available and easy to understand.
 However, our data scientist later pointed out that it was not a usual prediction case for both business people and data scientist in the business world.
 It’s better to use a more common case to resemble a real situation.
 Also, inform participants about the technical specification earlier is very important to avoid unexpected situations.
 It’s good to invite colleagues to join the testing, but not too many at one time.
 Too many testers with one participant would possibly make the participant feel stressful.
 Then we might not get many useful insights from this testing as we could have.
 Finally, when the testing went for a very long time, it’s less possible to get useful information as participants got fatigue.

 4.2 Some takeaways

 This is the first time I did remote usability testings.
-It’s similar with traditional usability testings but still a bit different, below are things that I would pay more attention when I would do a remote usability testing next time:
+It’s similar to traditional usability testings but still, a bit different, below are things that I would pay more attention when I would do a remote usability testing next time:

-• Cognitive walkthrough is helpful in structuring task flows and identifying possible issues.
+• A cognitive walkthrough is helpful in structuring task flows and identifying possible issues.

 • Depending on your goal, choose reasonable rating criteria.